rstudio/rstudio-global-2021-program/README.md

 1. Find your Markdown file under the `speakers/` directory.

     1. Ensure the existing metadata is correct, and fill out any of the `null` links.
+If your location field is `null`, you can add your country if you like.
 (Do not add additional fields, they will be ignored.)

     2. Edit the talk title and abstract.
-(Markdown is allowed, but it's probably best to stick to simple formatting.)
+(Markdown is allowed, but please stick to simple formatting.)

-    3. Fill out the speaker bio paragraph.
+    3. Fill out the speaker bio section with a paragraph (or two).

 2.  **Provide a square headshot** by uploading a .jpg or .png to the `speakers/` directory.
 The filename must match your Markdown file, except for the file extension.
 (For example, Sean Lopp has `speakers/seanlopp.md`, so his headshot would need to be `speakers/seanlopp.jpg` or `speakers/seanlopp.png`.)